MLjungg/coreNLP-Swedish/README.md

 Regarding Tokenization (tok) and wordToSentence (ssplit), it is suitable to use the english models.
 Since the swedish and english language is structurally alike, these annotators perform well in both languages.

-In respective folder is more information of how I created the models, along with how they perform on test data.
+In respective folder you can find more information of how I created the models, along with how they perform on test data.